WHAT IS MAME ARTWORK ?

-Starting with the release of MAME 0.107 in July 2006, thanks to Aaron Giles, MAME supports hi-resolution artwork for bezels, backdrops, overlays, marquees, control panels, instruction cards, etc., and includes an XML–based file format for the layout — (.lay)
+Starting with the release of MAME 0.107 in July 2006, Aaron Giles added support in MAME for hi‑resolution artwork for bezels, backdrops, overlays, marquees, control panels, instruction cards, etc., which includes an XML–based file format for the layout — (.lay)

 Save these files to your \MAME\artwork directory.
 To use them in MAME, make sure you enable artwork either in your mame.ini or your frontend of choice.
 (NOTE: MAME defaults to enable all artwork.)